RobertHRUBY/Fitness-Fatigue-Models/README.md

                                 method = "bfgs",
                                 doTrace = TRUE
                                 )

-In the basic fitting example above, it is also possible to supply additional arguments to the function
+Furthermore, in the basic example above it is possible to supply further arguments to tune the implementation:

-* A different method for fitting: the alternative is currently a genetic algorithm
+- A different method for fitting: the alternative is currently a genetic algorithm
-* A vector of starting values for optim(), which are otherwise generated randomly from a truncated Gaussian distribution with inequality constraints enforced such as Tg > Th.
+- A vector of starting values for optim(), which are otherwise generated randomly from a truncated Gaussian distribution with inequality constraints enforced such as Tg > Th.
 Starting values not required for the evolutionary strategy
-* Parameters for the expanding window cross-validation method, which are currently as default a 60% initial window, 20% test horizon, and 5% expansion rate.
+- Parameters for the expanding window cross-validation method, which are currently as default a 60% initial window, 20% test horizon, and 5% expansion rate.

-Arguments for functions will vary slightly between different models, and the example above is only a simple illustration of the potential of these resources.
+Arguments for functions will vary slightly between different models.
 Documentation is provided for each function within the [documentation directory](https://github.com/bsh2/Fitness-Fatigue-Models/tree/main/functions/documentation).

 ### Repository organisation